Mara Branković: Family

+Mara Branković descended from four South-East European dynasties: the Brankovići, Nemanjići, Kantakuzēnoi and Palaiologoi.
+She was born between 1417 and 1420, possibly in 1418, and was the third child of the Serbian despot George Branković and of Eirēnē Palaiologina Kantakuzēnē.

 Mara and her relations are named in "Dell'Imperadori Constantinopolitani", a manuscript held at the Vatican Library.
-The document is also known as the "Massarelli manuscript" because it was found in the papers of Angelo Massarelli (1510–1566).
-Masarelli is better known as the general secretary of the Council of Trent, who recorded the daily occurrences of the council.
+The document is also known as the "Massarelli manuscript" because it was found in the papers of Angelo Massarelli (1510–1566) the general secretary of the Council of Trent.

 The Massarelli manuscript names her as one of two daughters of Đurađ Branković and Eirene Kantakouzene.
 The other sister is Catherine (Kantakuzina Katarina Branković or Katarina of Celje), who was married to Ulrich II, Count of Celje (1406–1456).
-"The Byzantine Lady: Ten Portraits 1250–1500" (1994) by D. M. Nicol questioned her maternity, suggesting Đurađ had a prior marriage to a daughter of Alexios IV of Trebizond, Eleni.

 On 11 September 1429, Đurađ made a donation to Esphigmenou Monastery at Mount Athos.
 The charter for the document names his wife Irene and five children.
 The Masarelli manuscript also names the same five children of Đurađ and Eirene.
 Other genealogies mention a sixth child, Todor Branković.
 He could be a child who died young and is thus not listed with his siblings.

 The oldest sibling listed in the Massarelli document is Grgur Branković.
-The 1429 document mentions him with the title of Despot.
-According to The Late Medieval Balkans, A Critical Survey from the Late Twelfth Century to the Ottoman Conquest (1994) by J. V. A. Fine, Grgur was appointed governor of territories of southern Serbia associated with the House of Branković.
-He was reportedly appointed by Murad II of the Ottoman Empire in 1439.
-In April 1441, Grgur was accused of plotting against Murad and his governorship terminated.
-He was imprisoned in Amasya and blinded on 8 May 1441.
-According to Monumenta Serbica Spectantia Historiam Serbiae, Bosniae, Ragusii (1858) by Franz Miklosich, Grgur and his brothers co-signed a charter by which Đurađ confirmed the privileges of the Republic of Ragusa.
-The charter was dated 17 September 1445.
-According to the "Europäische Stammtafeln: Stammtafeln zur Geschichte der Europäischen Staaten" (1978) by Detlev Schwennicke, Grgur retired to a monastery under the monastic name "German".
-According to Fine, Grgur resurfaced in 1458, claiming the succession of the vacant throne of Serbia for himself or his son.
-The Massarelli manuscript describes Grgur as unwed.
-Later genealogies name his wife as "Jelisaveta".
-Vuk Grgurević, a son of Grgur, was later a titular Serbian despot (1471–1485).
-He was possibly illegitimate.

 Mara is mentioned as the second child in the manuscript.
-Next are listed Stefan Branković and "Cantacuzina", a sister with the Latinized form of their mother's last name.
-Later genealogies give her name as Katarina.
-She married Ulrich II of Celje.
+Next are listed Stefan Branković.
 The last sibling mentioned is Lazar Branković, the youngest of the five.